LLNL/axom/src/docs/sphinx/dev_guide/updating_tpls.rst

           will build the TPLs for the clang 10.0.0 compiler, install them to the ``/my/tpl/path`` directory, and generate a host-config file that you can use to build Axom and its tests.
-Please see the ``scripts/spack/specs.json`` file for a current list of tested specs.
+Please see the ``scripts/spack/specs.json`` file for a current list of TPL specs we use for GitLab CI testing.

 Shared Third-party Library Installation Steps
 ---------------------------------------------

-The following instructions describe how to install local copies of Axom TPLs on Livermore Computing (LC) platforms and recreate our Docker containers with a new set of TPLs.
-Typically, this process is followed when you want to update one or more TPLs which Axom depends on.
-After they are built and the required changes are merged into develop, they will be available for other Axom developers to use during development, in Axom GitLab CI testing, etc.
+The following instructions describe how to install copies of Axom TPL builds on Livermore Computing (LC) platforms and recreate our Docker containers with a new set of TPLs.
+Typically, this process is followed when you want to update one or more TPLs on which Axom depends.
+After they are built and the associated changes are merged into develop, they will be available for other Axom developers to use during development, in Axom GitLab CI testing, etc.

 #. **Working on a local branch.**